m4qo5/vuejs-pandas-profiling/README.md

 DS Flow
 =======

-DS Flow is a pet project which allows analyzing of the datasets through vue.js spa application.
+DS Flow is a training project which allows analyzing of the datasets through vue.js spa application.

 ## Development